aws-greengrass/aws-greengrass-testing/aws-greengrass-testing-standalone/README.md

 **Note:**
 - Windows has a path length limitation of 260 characters.
 Please keep your paths under the 260 character limit when using above parameters.
-- For running the aws-greengrass-testing-standlone.jar on Windows devices, you have to configure user credentials.
-(See *Configure user credentials for Windows devices* section in [README](../README.md))
+- For running the aws-greengrass-testing-standlone.jar on Windows devices:
+  - You have to configure user credentials; (See *Configure user credentials for Windows devices* section in [README](../README.md))
+  - Open Windows Command Prompt (cmd.exe) as an administrator;

 [1]: https://docs.aws.amazon.com/greengrass/v2/developerguide/create-components.html#develop-component